zohebwaghu/Airbnb-Prototype-Docker-Kubernetes-Kafka-AWS-Redux/README.md

 ## Author

-Devanshee Vyas
+Devanshee Vyas | Zoheb Waghu

 ## License

-This project is for educational purposes as part of Lab 1 assignment.
+This project is for educational purposes as part of the Lab 1 assignment.